codee-com/open-catalog/Checks/PWR003/README.md

 any system resource that may change between calls.

-Some programming languages provide built-in keywords to declare properties about functions, such as Fortran `PURE` keyword.
+Some programming languages provide built-in keywords to declare properties about functions, such as Fortran `pure` keyword.
 Others need extensions implemented by compilers/tools, for instance the GNU C compiler `const` attribute (note that it also has a `pure` attribute not compliant with the definition presented here).